jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 This project is Person Information made in java swing desktop application with database

-//the purpose of the project is to implement some component in swing and use MVC structure pattern and save the collected data in database
+//the purpose of the project is to show my implementation of some component in swing and use MVC structure pattern and save the collected data in database

 how to use
 -clone this repository
--open your xampp start the apache and mysql (xampp) -import persondb in your database located inside the folder
+-open your xampp start the apache and mysql (xampp) -import persondb in your database located inside the folder -open the App.java then run

 *********************function**************************
 Add Person panel (left side)

 note:
-always refresh before adding a person and their information
+always refresh and make sure you save the collection of data all data in the table once it save the data in the database will updated/insert

 fill up the fields in add person panel and click ok button and save it in table(right side) it will save in the table with incremented id number